 The script itself is not idempotent.
-If you try to re-run the script on top of a failed installation, it fail.
+If you try to re-run the script on top of a failed installation, it will fail.
 Start again with a clean system, or switch to a manual install.

 If you’re installing behind a proxy, just export the proxy ENV variables